 As we crossed a small bridge to step on to the vast, sheer rock face, the worship leader tapped me on the shoulder.
 “Where do you want us to set up?”

-“Wherever you feel is best.”
+“Wherever you is best.”

-As we stepped over the foul words graffitied on the granite, my faith-filled thoughts rumbling through between my ears were something like “Oh God, don’t let me pass out, and roll down the mountain (because everything at that moment seemed like it was tilting),” and “Don’t throw up, Carolyn (because the queasy feeling in my tummy was growing), and it will all be fine.”
+As we stepped over the foul words graffitied on the granite, my faith-filled thoughts rumbling through between my ears were something like “Oh God, don’t let me pass out, and roll down the mountain (because everything at that moment seemed like it was tilting),” and “Don’t throw up, Carolyn (because the queasiness in my tummy was growing), and it will all be fine.”

 The worship leader patted me on the shoulder and shot me the look of “It WILL be fine.”
 She and her team scoured the rock to find the best place to set their instruments up.
 I watched them as they chose the middle of the firepit.
 THE FIREPIT.
-Right in the middle of where I now knew that human sacrifices had been burned to evil entities with the purpose ofto evoking curses over our entire area.
+Right in the middle of where I now knew that human sacrifices had been burned to evil entities with the purpose of evoking curses over our entire area.
 I simply couldn’t believe it.

 “Are you sure this is where you need to be?”
 They had no idea why I was asking.

 “Yeah.
-It’s a perfect spot, and we really feel that this is where the Lord wants us.
+It’s a perfect spot, and we really sense that this is where the Lord wants us.
 Is that alright with you?”

 “Perfect.”
 The ground tilted a bit more.

-After everyone took their places around the worship standing in the pit, my husband stood on a high place, drew a small shofar to his lips, and blew a blast that resounded around the mountains like thunder in a bowl.
-My friend, Clay, who began this whole journey, quietly open her Bible, and begin to read.
+After everyone took their places around the worship team standing in the pit, my husband, Paul, stood on a high place, drew a small shofar to his lips, and blew a blast that resounded around the mountains like thunder in a bowl.
+My friend, Clay, who began this whole journey with me, quietly open her Bible, and proceeded to read.

 “The earth is the Lord’s and the fullness thereof,